nkusijoe/TodoList-Api/README.md

 # TodoList API

-A Node.js API for managing Todo items with CRUD operations.
+A Node.js API for managing Tasks items with CRUD operations.
+Also this project is still under development, anyone can make pull requests and make improvements and push on a different branch

 ## 🚀 Features

 - **Todo Management:**
-    - Create, Read, Update, and Delete Todo items.
+    - Create, Read, Update, and Delete Task items.
 - **User Authentication:**
-    - Registration, login, and user-specific Todo lists.
+    - Registration, login, and user-specific Task lists.
 - **RESTful API:**
     - Follows RESTful principles for API design.
 - **Error Handling:**